AminAliakbari/FuseDR-Net/README.md

 ## Acknowledgments

-Work and Code is inspired by https://github.com/USTC-AI4EEE/RUL-Mamba.
+Work and Code are inspired by https://github.com/USTC-AI4EEE/RUL-Mamba.

 ## Citation